wen12138/GreatSageMod/README.md

 - Replace pillar stance with Great Sage Mode
 - No time limit.
 No map limit.
 No relic limit.
 No equipment limit.
 Don't Need five focus points.
 Not affected by the second stage of the Great Sage's Broken Body
 - Switch back to smash stance or thrust stance any time.

+> [!IMPORTANT]
+>
-- **Attention**: This mod dependent on CSharpLoader with hook, you should download it in advance.
+> Attention: This mod dependent on CSharpLoader with hook, you should download it in advance.

 ## How to use the project and mod
 Complie the project by using Visual Studio or Rider, and you can get "GreatSageMod.dll" in output path.